 A study by ScaleGrid reveals that 44.3% of businesses use >=2 databases to scale their apps, and amongst them, the combination of SQL + NoSQL is the most popular and is used by 75.6% of the survey respondents.

 With an evolving digital ecosystem, website crashes and declining performance have become a common scenario.
+Building scalable web applications can manage high traffic, maintain constant response times, make server maintenance more accessible, and be cost-effective.

 While it’s frustrating that portals go down, we need to understand that it takes super engineering to support millions of concurrent users.

 Even big names like HBO had suffered from this issue, when on July 16, 2017, their website crashed as the famous show Game of Thrones, Season 7, went LIVE.
 This led to a plethora of disappointing tweets from the fans.
+Another method you can try is vertical scaling.
+Vertical scaling entails giving your current machines more power.
+For instance, vertical scaling would include improving the CPUs if your server needs more processing power.
+The memory, storage, or network speed can be vertically scaled.

 To avoid situations like these and the one that happened with the CoWin app, modern businesses need software development services to pull their weight.
 Investing in world-class Software Testing services is one such solution.
 With increasing cut-throat competition in today’s digital landscape, robust testing has become a critical part for enterprises to build reliable, stable, and scalable software.